 The 1940's brought growth to the fire company and to the fire district.
 In 1942, the fire district was enlarged to include "No Man's Land" and the Brockway pumper was replaced with a new Dodge pumper.
 With the help of Edgewood Hose Company, after many hours of work together, the Rescue Squad, our fire district's ambulance service, became a reality.
 In 1947 the fire district grew again to include the southern area of Helderberg Avenue and County Line Road, thereby completing our present fire district of approximately four square miles.
 The 1940's came to an end with the plans for a new fire station.

-The Edgewood Hose Company began in 1934 when a group of neighbors, who had been trying for years to establish a fire company received a "Checker" Taxi from New York City from Rheinhold Vogel Sr. and a show room bay at the Vogel Brothers Garage.
+The Edgewood Hose Company began in 1934 when a group of neighbors, who had been trying for years to establish a fire company, received a 1930's Checker Model M Taxi from New York City from Rheinhold Vogel Sr. and a show room bay at the Vogel Brothers Garage.
 From 1932 to 1934, the neighbors reconstructed the Checker into a chemical fire fighting truck, which was like a soda-acid extinguisher.
 Since the newly organized fire company was quartered across the street from the Edgewood Post Office, it was concluded to call it Edgewood Hose Company.

 The Edgewood Hose Company was accepted as the second fire company in Rotterdam Fire District No. 2 on May 15th, 1934 with A. Lenz, President; P. Mathieson, Vice President; T. Summers, Secretary; L. Kverek, Financial Secretary and Treasurer' E. Townsend, Lieutenant; and members A. Lenz, G. Hock, F. Pechal, L. Zadrazil, J. Riely, R. Hamilton, P. Groncki, L. Zubal, H. Linscott, W. Jackson, L. Demarco, R. Vogel Jr., G. Vogel, R. Vogel Sr., P. Von Stettina Sr., A. Niedhammer, C. Johnson, S. Von Stettina, L. Bohunicki Sr., W. Reynolds, S. Szyzewski, M. Bohunicki, and H. Metz.